3D4D5D/3D4D5D/README.md

 1. Set up a Bitcoin Ordinals wallet `(e.g. Unisat, ordinalswallet, ...)`.

-2. Choose the block you wish to inscribe and enter the block number in the format `(e.g. #.mapi)`.
+2. Choose the block you wish to inscribe and enter the block number in the format `(e.g. 1.mapi)`.

 4. Specify your inscription ID `("relay")`.